Frequently (or infrequently) asked questions

 Q: Who owns the copyright of the finished art?

-When you pay for custom illustration, you own the copyright to everything created for you, including character that don’t end up in the final book cover.
-Since there are no 3rd party images (photos or stock illustrations) involved, you can use the illustrations how you wish (apart from resale).
-As stated above, you can also request the editable Adobe Illustrator files.
+When you pay for custom illustration, you own the copyright to the illustrations created for you, including any characters that don’t end up in the final book cover.
+Since there are no 3rd party images (photos or stock illustrations) involved, you can use the illustrations for any promo material in any medium.
+You cannot resell the illustrations.

-As the creator, I retain the right to use your book cover in my portfolio and display it as a work sample on social media, tagging you whenever possible.
+As the creator, we retain the right to use your book cover our my portfolio and display it as a work sample on social media.
+Any ‘left over’ illustrations created as part of the design process and not used on the book cover or obtained for marketing by the author can be used in other design work (usually modified).

 Q: How do I book?